SamWyld/github-search/README.md

 Notes:

-For the first time, I decided to use CSS directly from a single file.
+For the first time, I've decided to use CSS directly from a single file.
 I thought it might have saved time.
 In retrospect, it's become quite cluttered and hard to navigate.
 If I were to come back to the project, I'd most likely use Styles Components.
 I like creating reusable little bits of code that I can reuse.
 I feel as if that had been lost in this case.
 When looking at the UI I normally like to create things with the purpose in mind.
 This task's requirements didn't really tell me anything about how the user would like to use the application.
 I found myself having to have a think about what the use case could be.
 In the end, I decided to go for a very simple look where information is given simply.

 In addition, some of the styles don't scale well for all viewports.
 If given more time, I would make sure all the styles scale dependant on a user's screen/window size.
 Most of them do scale however there are some positioning styles that don't translate well.